 |ACT Math Subset Score||MPE Score||Course Placement|

 The Reading Placement Exam is administered by the Center for Academic Support.
-The exam is through Accuplacer, a nationally administered, computerized placement test designed to provide placement and advising information for students entering college.
-The Accuplacer reading comprehension exam is a self-paced test given on a computer, and it consists of questions related to reading comprehension and sentence skills.
+This exam is also known as the Next Generation Accuplacer Reading Comprehension Exam.
+It is a self-paced test given on a computer, and it consists of questions related to reading comprehension and sentence skills.
 If you scored a 17 or below on the Reading ACT but you believe you have strong critical reading skills, then you should consider taking the Reading Placement Exam.
-This exam is available on several days prior to the start of the semester.
+The exam is available on several days prior to the start of the semester.

-ENG 104 College Writing and Rhetoric, a required general studies course, also requires an 18 ACT Reading Subset Score or an 85 on the Reading Placement Exam as a prerequisite.
-Students who do not have an 18 ACT reading subset score or have not passed the Accuplacer Reading Comprehension Exam with an 85 or higher, must take RDG 095 Reading Skills Improvement and pass with a C or higher to advance to ENG 104.
+ENG 104 College Writing and Rhetoric, a required general studies course, also requires an 18 ACT Reading Subset Score or a 250 on the Reading Placement Exam as a prerequisite.
+Students who do not have an 18 ACT reading subset score or have not passed the Reading Placement Exam with a 250 or higher must take RDG 095 Reading Skills Improvement and pass with a C or higher to advance to ENG 104.

 Refer to the chart below for the necessary ACT reading OR Reading Placement Exam scores needed to test out of RDG 095.

 |ACT Reading Subset Score||Reading Placement Exam Score||Course Placement|

 |1 – 17||0 – 249||RDG 095|

 |18 – 36||250 or higher||No RDG course required|